ankaboot-source/leadminer/README.md

 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

 For major changes or new features, it is recommended to open an issue first to discuss and get feedback from the maintainers and the community.

-_Make sure to update or create tests as appropriate to maintain the code quality and ensure that the project functions as expected._
+Also make sure to update or create tests as appropriate to maintain the code quality and ensure that the project functions as expected.

 ## Roadmap